NEST: Neural Estimation by Sequential Testing: Method

 where $\mathcal{I}$ represents the $K$-dimensional input space.

 \paragraph{\textbf{Proximity}} For non-monotonic psychovisual functions, the gradient term alone tends to oversample around the decision boundary that is discovered at an early stage of the experiment.
-In order to reduce redundancy and to encourage exploration of the multi-dimensional stimulus and parameter space, the gradient component, $P_{\mathrm{prox}}$, aims to penalize the potential lack of variance in sample selection by assigning a lower intrinsic value to the samples that are in close proximity of prior trials. $P_{\mathrm{prox}}$ is inspired from the \ac{KDE} (i.e., \textit{Parzen windows}) method, that maps each new sample $\vec{x}$ to a value that represents its proximity to prior samples $\vec{x}_{i} \in X$.
+In order to reduce redundancy and to encourage exploration of the multi-dimensional stimulus and parameter space, the gradient component, $P_{\mathrm{prox}}$, aims to penalize the potential lack of variance in sample selection by assigning a lower intrinsic value to the samples that are in close proximity of prior trials. \cite{Bemporad2023} previously used inverse distance weighting as a successful active learning strategy for regression problems. $P_{\mathrm{prox}}$ is inspired from the \ac{KDE} (i.e., \textit{Parzen windows}) method, that maps each new sample $\vec{x}$ to a value that represents its proximity to prior samples $\vec{x}_{i} \in X$.
 We use a kernel method instead of other distance measures because it has the advantage of being differentiable in our optimization.
 We select the Gaussian kernel for our method, which leads to the \ac{KDE} given by

 where $h$ is the size of the window and corresponds to the standard deviation of the Gaussian kernel.
 Using Equation~\ref{eq:parzen_windows}, we define the gradient component as